lag00n/2bwm-build/README.md

 - SHCMD implementation to ease the process on adding bingings that spawn stuff with shell
 - Support for _NET_DESKTOP_NAMES
+- Autostart patch ( not applied, but can be found on "patches" folder )

 Dependencies:
 =============